13kailouis/aivideonaration/README.md

 - Premium: AI‑generated imagery and TTS narration
 - Premium: One-click AI video generation
 - Browser-based WebM to MP4 conversion via ffmpeg.wasm
-- Placeholder footage is pulled as videos directly from Wikimedia Commons, now selected randomly from the best search results so each scene has different footage when possible
+- Placeholder footage is pulled from Wikimedia Commons, Coverr and the Internet Archive, with results selected randomly from the best search hits so each scene has varied footage when possible

 ## Getting Started